Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Discussions

 \subsection{Answers to Research Questions}

 \textbf{RQ1.} \textbf{\em What are the key approaches used to study cybergrooming in social and computational sciences?}

-Social science research employs \textbf{\em qualitative methods}, such as interviews and literature reviews, to investigate victim profiles, grooming tactics, and the psychological impacts of cybergrooming.
-These approaches provide deep, contextual insights, uncovering perceptions and behaviors that quantitative methods might overlook. \textbf{\em Quantitative methods}, including surveys and statistical analyses, enable large-scale data collection and pattern identification, helping researchers understand risk factors and victim-offender dynamics across diverse demographics.
+Social science research employs \textbf{\em qualitative methods}, such as interviews and literature reviews, to investigate victim profiles, grooming tactics, and the psychological impacts of cybergrooming. \\ These approaches provide deep contextual insights, uncovering perceptions and behaviors often missed by quantitative methods. \textbf{\em Quantitative methods}, including surveys and statistical analyses, enable large-scale data collection and pattern identification, clarifying risk factors and victim–offender dynamics across diverse populations.

-Computational science, in contrast, focuses on \textbf{\em machine learning (ML)} and \textbf{\em natural language processing (NLP)} to detect grooming behaviors and analyze communication patterns.
-ML models efficiently process vast datasets, identifying patterns and anomalies indicative of grooming activity, reducing the burden on human moderators.
-Techniques such as \textbf{\em sentiment analysis} assess emotional cues, \textbf{\em chatbot simulations} replicate grooming scenarios for training and prevention, and \textbf{\em automated detection algorithms} provide real-time monitoring.
-NLP enables the identification of subtle linguistic cues, such as persuasion and manipulation tactics.
-The methods used in cybergrooming research are summarized in Table~\ref{tab:evaluation-methods-social} and Table~\ref{tab:evaluation-methods-computational}, with Fig.~\ref{fig:datasets} providing an overview of the datasets employed.

 \textbf{RQ2.} \textbf{\em What are the primary contributions of existing cybergrooming research in both fields?}